[ back to Tom 7 Radar ]

 I've now entered this a few times.
 Only Disco?
 Very! placed in the top 20 overall, but I have done well in the audio category several times.
 Priority Cats was #2, for example.
 Since all I care about is winning (winky-wink) I spent a bunch of time on the music for this game too, which you can get in a separate soundtrack.zip.
 Or make it like an interactive music video by listening while playing the game.

-Categories: t7es mp3 drawings tom 7 music video games escape ludum dare (8 comments — almost 11 years ago) [ comment ]
+Categories: t7es mp3 drawings tom 7 music video games escape ludum dare (8 comments — 11 years ago) [ comment ]

 d